Skip to content

 • classifier: Turns the feature vector into a vector with the same dimensionality as the number of required output classes (since efficientnet_b0 is pretrained on ImageNet with 1000 classes.

-The process of transfer learning usually goes: freeze some base layers of a pretrained model (typically the features section) and then adjust the output layers (also called head/classifier layers) to suit your needs.
+The process of transfer learning usually goes: freeze some base layers of a pre-trained model (typically the features section) and then adjust the output layers (also called head/classifier layers) to suit the needs.

 for param in model.features.parameters(): # Freeze the features